Participate in your own rescue.

 I really do get it.

-I was terrified when I finally left the familiarity of my marriage and my corporate career (at the same time!)
+I was terrified when I finally left the familiarity of my marriage and my corporate career nine years ago.

 Who is Your Hero?